async-aws/aws/docs/authentication.md

 ## Using EC2 Instance Metadata

-When you run code within an EC2 instance (or EKS, Lambda), Async Aws is able to fetch Credentials from the [Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) attached to the instance.
+When you run code within an EC2 instance (or EKS, Lambda), AsyncAws is able to fetch Credentials from the [Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) attached to the instance.

 When running a single application on the Server, this is the simplest way to grant permissions to the application.
 You